 There are two ways to think about more or less, either looking at objects or containers.
 For toddlers, its best to start with the object comparison.
 Think about the items and ask which container has more or fewer items than another container?

 Thinking About the Objects:

 - Give your toddler two containers that are the same size.

 - Ask her to pour some of the chosen objects into one container and some into the other.

 - Ask her which container she thinks has more (or fewer) objects?

 - As you are playing, encourage your child to investigate by asking, “I wonder if there is another way we can decide which container has more buttons?”

 - She can then come with a strategy on their own, such as lining both sets of objects up, counting each set of objects or stacking each object.

 Be sure to keep it fun and act as investigators.
 There is no need for a “right” answer at this stage.
-What’s more important is that your child is beginning to understand that not all amounts are the same.
+What’s more important is that your toddler is beginning to understand that not all amounts are the same.